aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 2. Unzip it into one of the potential target folders

-It's your choice whether to install in into a folder associated with a particular version or to the version agnostic folder, making it available to all suitable versions of Dyalog.

-You must install into a folder `SatrtupSession/`.
+You must install into a folder `StartupSession/`.
 Where that folder lives depends on your operating system.
 The following examples are for 18.2 64-bit:

 ### Windows